Garden of the Gods Recreation Area

 Shawnee National Forest Swimming Destinations is an informal or unofficial swimming location.
 Swimming is commonly practiced here, but always follow posted signage and respect any seasonal closures.
 Activities reported include: Swimming, hiking.

-Shawnee National Forest Swimming Destinations is a creek on Varies - see below located in IL, near EVANSVILLE (IN).
+Shawnee National Forest Swimming Destinations is a creek on Varies - See Below located in Illinois, near Evansville (In).
 Guide to swimming holes & beaches in Shawnee National Forest, IL.
 Find directions, safety tips, and details for Pounds Hollow Lake, Iron Furnace, and Bell Smith Springs.

 There are two Forest Service campgrounds very nearby..